 It should be mentioned that feet on day 10 were scored in a trimming chute, which makes it possible to inspect feet closely and the time to inspect was not limited.
 This differs from in-parlor M-scoring.

 To date, this study is the first that investigated the effect of an enzyme alginogel with an GLG-complex on DD-lesions and showed a clinical improvement rate of 29.3% on day 10.
 There are several studies available in the field of human medicine, that investigated the effect of the enzyme alginogel on open wounds such as pressure ulcers (Durante, 2012; Bernaerts et al., 2012; de la Brassinne et al., 2006).
 The alginogel containing the GLG-complex used in the current study, only registered for human use (Flaminal®, Flen Pharma), was tested in these studies.
 These studies showed that the gel was effective in reducing the surface area of wounds, after treating daily in a range from 28 days up to 5 months.
 Van Werven et al. (2018) showed that the enzyme alginogel containing the GLG-complex significantly improves udder cleft dermatitis in dairy cows; in this study cows were treated daily for 12 weeks.
-These studies suggest that our treatment period, a maximum of three treatments within seven days, was probably not long enough to establish a high clinical improvement rate for this alginogel.
+These studies /study?? suggest that our treatment period, a maximum of three treatments within seven days, was probably not long enough to establish a high clinical improvement rate for this alginogel.
 The treatment protocol used in the current study was based on the summary of product characteristics of the copper and zinc chelates gel and appeared to be successful for the copper and zinc chelates gel in this study, with a clinical improvement rate of 93.2%.
 However, with the above-mentioned studies in mind, this may indicate that the duration to establish a high clinical improvement rate may differ for alginogels.
 For future research, it is strongly recommended to lengthen the treatment period with the enzyme alginogel.

 The clinical improvement rate of the enzyme alginogel on day 10 lies within a range of 0.0% to 60.0% on farm-level.
 These differences between herds are probably due to management factors, such as type of housing.
 All farms included in this study housed their cows in cubicles during the treatment period, however, the length and width of cubicles are associated with the prevalence of DD within a herd (Somers et al., 2005).
 Cubicle bedding, herd size, flooring system, the use of a manure scraper and feed management are also associated with DD (Somers et al., 2005).
 Such management factors are not taken into account in this study but might influence the improvement rate of DD.
 Individual susceptibility factors such as genetics, morphological, physiological and behavioral factors also may influence the improvement rate (Palmer and O’Connell, 2015).